Cambria Quartz vs Granite Countertops: The Pros and Cons

 Quartz countertops are just as strong as granite but are also more flexible.
 This makes them easier to work with during installation.

 Because quartz is man-made, it is completely non-porous and does not require any sealing...ever!
-That not only makes it safer for food preparation as it is bacteria -resistant, and quartz is a virtually maintenance-free countertop option.
+That not only makes it safer for food preparation, as it is bacteria -resistant, but also makes quartz a virtually maintenance-free countertop option.

 Quartz is very durable, but it isn't indestructible.
 It is, however, stain-resistant so a spilled glass of wine simply requires a quick cleanup.